 PQIS resource activations: After all electronic resources are loaded by the migration team, we run an activation process which checks that purchased ProQuest resources are activated in Alma.
 The Migration team uses the customer's PQIS ID.
 Customer may request to not activate these for cutover.

 EBook Central: Owned, DDA, and Subscription integration will be set during test load for EBook Central customers, starting with testloads beginning after September 2020.
 The migration team uses the customer's EBC ID (Ebook Central ID), and the Ebook Central integration profile should be set up on the ProQuest side.
+After this is set up, it runs every day to update the packages in Alma.
 Customer may request to not activate these for cutover.
+By default, Ebook central activations are not migrated with SFX nor 360Link, and are not included in the E-Resource Activation Sheet.

 ILS Electronic Records Duplicated in Link Resolver or Other System